epxlp/Genetics_short_course_2016/pract1_Intro2Gen/exercise/README.md

 You should now see a command line that looks like: 	`[username@newblue2 ~]$`

-# Some simple Linux commands
-In order to navigate the file space and look at some files you will need to use some bash commands.
-Try:
+# Navigating the directories
+When you log onto bluecrystal you land in your home directory (shortcut '~').
+You can find the full pathname of your current directory by using the following command:

+`pwd`	This returns (prints) the current working directory (wd)

+This directory should currently be empty.
+Check this with the following command:

 `ls`	This lists the contents of the current directory.

-`pwd`	This returns (prints) the current working directory (wd)
+The data necessary for this course is located here: /panfs/panasas01/sscm/shortcourse/genetic.epidemiology.
+You can change to this directory using the following command.

-`cd pract1_Intro2gen`	This changes directory.
-Now use `ls` and `pwd` to see where you are.
+`cd /panfs/panasas01/sscm/shortcourse/genetic.epidemiology` This changes directory.

+Now use `pwd` and `ls` to see check you are and see what is there.

 Now move into the data directory and see what files are there.
+Note you can use relative paths e.g. `cd pract1_Intro2gen` rather than `cd /panfs/panasas01/sscm/shortcourse/genetic.epidemiology/pract1_Intro2gen` and `cd ..` is a shortcut for moving one level up the directory structure.
+Have a play with these commands.
+Finish in the `pract1_Intro2gen/data` directory

 # Exercise 1 - Viewing file contents
 Because genetic data is often so big, we don’t typically ‘open’ a file in the same way you might with windows.
 Instead we tend to view a section of the file using the following commands: